abmoll/BlackjackProject/README.md

 ## To Run project

-In the src the Blackjack directory, run Game.java
+In the src directory, run Game.java